ogamador/AppsScriptForAppSheet/README.md

 # AppsScriptForAppSheet

-AppsScriptForAppSheet is a Google Apps Script repository that provides functionality to insert images from various sources into Google Sheets cells, making it easier for AppSheet users to manage images.
-It can also convert Excel files to Google Sheets and supports error handling with retries.
+AppsScriptForAppSheet is a Google Apps Script repository that provides functionality to insert images from various sources into Google Sheets cells, serving as a fix for improper image handling when generating Excel templates from AppSheet.
+This solution makes it easier for AppSheet users to manage images in their sheets.
+Additionally, it can convert Excel files to Google Sheets and supports error handling with retries, ensuring smooth operation.

 ## Functions